 - Dr Mark Trigg School of Civil Engineering, researching global water resource modelling and remote sensing datasets.

-- Professor Anna Mdee School of Politics and International Studies, Associate Director water@leeds, looking at institutional change, politics of impact, political ecology and co- production.
+- Professor Anna Mdee School of Politics and International Studies, former Associate Director water@leeds, looking at institutional change, politics of impact, political ecology and co- production.